overhead view of students working together at a round table

 This lesson gives students the chance to play a game in small groups and make independent conclusions about supply and demand.
 The discussion questions require students to think critically about the problem of deforestation and consider the use of natural resources from a mathematical perspective.

 Teachers can use this lesson to bring together social studies, science, and math concepts.
-Because the lesson feels like a game, it could be a fun Friday afternoon activity that has the added bonus of teaching students about overpopulation, natural resources, and sustainability, all while giving students a chance to hone their math skills!
+Because the lesson feels like a game, it could be a fun Friday afternoon activity that has the added bonus of teaching students about overpopulation, natural resources, and sustainability, all while giving learners a chance to hone their math skills!

 Count the Trees